 Our ARC's are configured to accept alarm signals from all mainstream manufacturers and associated industry protocols.
 Should you require further clarification or wish to connect a new device please contact us first to check compatibility.
 All new devices will go through our monitoring product approval.

 We do not accept the use of automated speech diallers as a form of communication path to the Alarm Receiving Centre.

 Some suppliers have different terms and conditions and interpretations to reporting times.
-Please check with your preferred supplier, some of which are listed below (correct at time of publishing).
+Please check with your preferred supplier.